hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/overview.rst

 .. image:: images/delivery_dependencies.png
   :alt: milestone and delivery dependency diagram

+..
+REVIEW: Should we put the milestone of supporting all CN token standards first?
+..
+Based on Eric's argument that we'll only have exchanges attention once, and if they only support CC
+.. then we won't get them back to support other tokens we should push them to support the token standard,
+.. and just include CC as part of that integration.
+It may however, require the rewriting of the guide to
+.. focus on the integration of the token standard and point out specifically what they need to do in addition,
+.. to support CC specifically.
 * **MVP for CC**: this MVP allows you to support deposits and withdrawals of Canton Coin (CC).
   It includes earning app rewards for all CC deposits.
   It comes with the limitation that users must setup a CC transfer preapproval to receive withdrawals.